China extends military drills around Taiwan after Pelosi visit

 Taiwan troops were guarding their posts “24-7” and have increased their alertness level, the ministry said, following the guidelines of “defending median line, defending territorial waters and defending sovereignty” to maintain the status quo.

-(Reporting by Yimou Lee and Ryan Woo; Writing by Lincoln Feast; Editing by Raju Gopalakrishnan)
+(Reporting by Yimou Lee and Ryan Woo; Writing by Lincoln Feast; Editing by Raju Gopalakrishnan & Simon Cameron-Moore)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.